safespring/docs/content/new/migrate-from-legacy.md

    patient if it doesn't complete immediately.
 4. Under Volumes in the Compute side menu, find the volume you created and select "Create Snapshot" from the Actions menu.
-5. Under "Description" type in `migrate_to=<project-id of project i v2>`.
+5. Under "Description" type in `migrate_to=<project-id of project in v2>`.
 This will tag the volume and will be picked up automatically by our migration tooling.
 6. Wait for migration to complete (usually around 15 minutes but may take up to a few hours)
 7. Once the migration is complete, you will see the volume in the new platform under Compute - Volumes.
 To make sure that the volume is ready to use, choose "Update metadata" from the Actions menu and check that you have migrate_status=volume_synced under "Existing Metadata".

 ### Boot from volume
 If you plan to boot from the volume, you can now create a new instance and